 James Ross was first heard on Radio Caroline using the name Kelvin Carter.
 Formerly a land-based pirate, he had worked alongside other Caroline DJs Don Stevens and Steve Kent on the London pirate Radio Dynamite.
 He joined Caroline in June 1975.
 After a brush with the law he decided to change his on-air name and, on 26th November, he returned as James Ross and became one of the regular voices on the station for the next few years (apart from a few months in 1976 when he left for a stint on the Voice of Peace, off the coast of Israel).
 After leaving Caroline in March 1978, he worked as a lorry driver before joining the AA Traffic Unit, presenting traffic bulletins on LBC and BBC Radio London.
 In 1983 he left the AA to freelance on Chiltern Radio, LBC, Capital and BFBS among others before moving to Sky News where he is currently a senior producer.
 James attended the Radio Caroline 45th birthday reunion and is pictured here.
 (Photo kindly provided by Johnny Lewis's Rounds And Sounds web site.)

 Mike Ross Born 17th March 1947 in Chiswick, London, real name Colin Novelle, Mike was working as a disco DJ before he joined Radio Northsea International on 7th September 1970.
 He took over the 6-9pm show but the station closed down just a few weeks later.
 Mike returned to England and club work but on 6th May 1971 was back on the re-started RNI.
 As well as a DJ, he was also an engineer and, in January 1972, after falling out with a new Programme Director, gave up DJ-ing to concentrate on the technical side, just presenting the occasional show.
 During that summer he returned to full-time broadcasting and, following his marriage to Sheila in late 1972, the two of them ran the popular Sunday evening Hitback Show.
 Mike achieved a certain notoriety in the free radio world as “The Toad”, a nickname invented by Andy Archer.
 Mike left Northsea on 31st January 1974 (despite Radio Seagull's ‘Save the Toad’ campaign!).
 He had been Northsea's longest-serving DJ.
 Mike later worked in nightclubs, for the Ministry of Defence and for Texas Instruments before buying a hotel in Great Yarmouth.
-Sadly he died on Sunday 25th June 2017 following a short illness.
+Correspondent Kevin Goffin tells us he knew Mike in the late eighties.
+At that time he was living in Great Yarmouth and DJ-ing, mainly in pubs.
+He was still using his Mike Ross name.
+Sadly Mike died on Sunday 25th June 2017 following a short illness.
 He had been suffering from throat cancer.
 (Our thanks to his brother-in-law Brian Bosworth for the information.
 Photo from ‘Dee Jay & Radio Monthly’ magazine.)

 Sheila Ross Mike Ross's wife, they jointly presented the weekly Hitback Show on RNI.